Anita Hoffmann shares insights from her new book on taking a more purposeful path later on in your career.

-Once he had a proposal, he got it included in the M&S Sustainability Plan A, and spent 10 per cent of his time on the project - the most exicting part of his job!
+Once he had a proposal, he got it included in the M&S Sustainability Plan A, and spent 10% of his time on the project - the most exciting part of his job!

 After achieving the ambitious green energy goal, he was made Chief Sustainability Officer.
-Today, he is a highly sought-after sustainability advisor.
+Today, he is a highly sought-after sustainability adviser.

 It’s easy to feel inadequate when we stand there with our half-baked idea and look at the likes of Richard.

 But at the start, he had no idea if his idea would work – nobody had ever done it before.
 That didn’t stop him from exploring.
 Over time he pieced together a plan.

 Not only did he end up finding a fulfilling new career.
 He also, unwittingly, laid the groundwork for the Re100 movement (corporates to commit to 100% renewable energy),